 MACHIAS-SEAL ISLAND is A unique place.
 Seabird colonies are beyond the experience of most people.
 Even those who visit the island or work here don't have the opportunity to see some of the events.
 This is an attempt to share some of that experience.

 In spite of its name, the island isn't noted for seals.
 Although a few haul out here, most local Gray & Harbour Seals use a couple nearby islets.

 This island does host the southern-most colony of ATLANTIC PUFFINS in the WEST ATLANTIC.
-It also has the major regional colony of RAZORBILLS and a small but growing colony of COMMON MURRES.
+It also has the major regional colony of RAZORBILLS and a growing colony of COMMON MURRES.